paxcodes/grocery_api/CHEATSHEET.md

 ## User ID for the Workshop

 In the workshop, we'll create an endpoint for a user resource and test this endpoint.
-You'd need the User ID during this time.
+We'd need the User ID during this time.

 ```
 c6fce069-4748-499d-a85d-bf310bfd534b